| 08.15-09.00 | Registration and Name Tag Collection |

 | 12.30 | Lunch Break |

 | 13.20 | Special Session: Building impactful carbon projects: Issues, challenges and opportunities.
-In this session, Dharsono Hartono, CEO of PT.
-Rimba Makmur Utama, will share his expertise in building impactful carbon projects, specifically in the forestry sector.
-With over 12 million carbon credits generated through his company's REDD+ and sustainable forestry projects, Dharsono will discuss the key issues and challenges that arise when developing large-scale carbon projects, including regulatory complexities, financing barriers, and the technical hurdles involved in measuring, reporting, and verifying carbon credits.
-The session will also highlight the Katingan Mentaya Project, managed by PT.
-Rimba Makmur Utama, which protects and restores a peat swamp forest ecosystem spanning 149,800 hectares and is registered in Verra.
-The discussion will explore opportunities within the carbon market, illustrating how businesses can create scalable, sustainable projects that not only contribute to climate action but also foster economic growth.
+In this session, the speakers will share his expertise in building impactful carbon projects, specifically in the forestry sector.
+The speakers will discuss the key issues and challenges that arise when developing large-scale carbon projects, including regulatory complexities, financing barriers, and the technical hurdles involved in measuring, reporting, and verifying carbon credits.
+The session will also explore the opportunities within the carbon market, illustrating how businesses can create scalable, sustainable projects that not only contribute to climate action but also foster economic growth.
 The insights will cover the importance of strategic partnerships, innovative financing models, and the role of community engagement in ensuring the long-term success of carbon initiatives.
 Speaker(s):

 |